The Return of The Terrence McNally New Play Award

 See & Be Scene showcases selections from several plays and musicals under consideration for future seasons.
 Typically presented in a staged reading format, the event will move online and to the spring for the 2020-21 Season.
 This season’s See & Be Scene will again invite audience members to complete surveys in response to the excerpts presented throughout the event.
 New this season, the Company is exploring ways to use the See & Be Scene platform to highlight some of the discoveries made from the scripts submitted for the McNally New Play Award, and to include more artists from the community in the selection process.

-Jeffrey Page will also host a series of digital conversations with Price and other artistic influencers from across the city and country in response to social, economic and artistic themes that have emerged during the current pause in production.
+PTC will also host a series of digital conversations with Artistic Director Paige Price, Resident Artist Jeffrey Page and other artistic influencers from across the city and country in response to social, economic and artistic themes that have emerged during the current pause in production.
 His commitment to facilitating crucial and inventive civil discourse and elevating voices most affected by systemic racism and a corrupt criminal justice system—considered alongside his experience as a performer, teacher, and researcher—make these conversations one of the most exciting elements of the 2020-21 Season.

 Fund the Future